The best day trips from Vancouver, British Columbia

 Porteau Cove is a small provincial park in British Columbia (about 50 hectares in size), situated on the most southerly fjord in North America.
 The park stretches between the shoreline of Howe Sound and the Sea to Sky Highway, about 20 minutes south of Squamish.

 Aside from its rocky beaches and breathtaking mountain vistas, Porteau Cove’s star attraction the old ferry terminal that’s been converted into a pedestrian pier.

 It’s also a popular cold water scuba dive spot because it has a series of artificial reefs and two sunken ships.

 Above – the beach at Porteau Cove Provincial Park.

-11. Garibaldi Provincial Park
+11. Hiking at Garibaldi Provincial Park

 Garibaldi Provincial Park is a massive wilderness park located between Squamish and Whistler, about a 1.5 hour drive from Vancouver.
 This beautiful park is best visited during the summer months, when you can hike the popular Garibaldi Lake trail.